magento/knowledge-base/src/troubleshooting/general/google-analytics-gets-disabled-after-deployment.md

 * Magento Commerce Cloud, all versions

-## Issue
+<h2 id="google-analytics-disables-when-deployed">Issue</h2>

-When deploying your code across environments, the build and deploy scripts verify the `` master/production/staging  ``branch is deployed to keep Google Analytics enabled.
+When deploying your code across environments, the build and deploy scripts verify the `master/production/staging` branch is deployed to keep Google Analytics enabled.
 When deploying develop (or child) branches of master to developer environments (Integration), the deploy script disables Google Analytics.

 ## Cause